henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Wasi-dotnet-8-preview-5/index.md

 Title: ".NET 8 Preview 5: No news on WASI"
 Published: "2023-06-21"
 ---
-This is an update after .NET 8 Preview 5 was released of my previous [post](blog/Webassembly-dotnet-8-hello-world/) on WASI support in .NET 8.
+After .NET 8 Preview 5 was released this is an update on my previous [post](blog/Webassembly-dotnet-8-hello-world/) on WASI support in .NET 8.

 **TL;TD**: Not much has changed on the surface since .NET Preview 4.